oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 This field can be used to create additional output for use in the target environment.
 The value is a comma-separated list of template files in the `$WLSDEPLOY_HOME/lib/target/<target-name>` directory.
 These templates are populated with information derived from the model, and written to a file with the same name in the specified output directory.

 Template files can be customized for specific environments.
 The recommended method is to copy the original template to a custom configuration directory as described above, such as `$WDT_CUSTOM_CONFIG/target/<target-name>/model.yaml`.
 The copied file can then be edited as needed, while maintaining the original for reference.

-### Pre-configured target environments

-These target environment configurations are included in the WebLogic Deploy Tooling installation.

-#### The WebLogic Kubernetes Operator target

-This target environment can be applied by providing the command-line argument `-target wko`.
-It will provide this additional processing:

-- The `wko_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
-- Variables will be injected into the model for port, host, and URL attributes
-- `lax` validation will be applied for the resulting model
-- Credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced
-- An additional Kubernetes resource file, `wko-domain.yaml`, will be produced, with cluster and naming information derived from the model

-#### The Verrazzano target
-This target environment can be applied by providing the command-line argument `-target vz`.
-It will provide this additional processing:

-- The `vz_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
-- Variables will be injected into the model for port, host, and URL attributes
-- `lax` validation will be applied for the resulting model
-- Credentials in the model will be replaced with placeholder values, and a script to create corresponding secrets will be produced
-- One additional Kubernetes resource file, `vz-application.yaml`, will be produced, with cluster and data source information derived from the model

-#### Generic Kubernetes target

-This target environment can be applied by providing the command-line argument `-target k8s`.
-It will provide this additional processing:

-- The `k8s_operator_filter.py` filter will be applied to remove model elements that are not compatible with the Kubernetes environment
-- Variables will be injected into the model for port, host, and URL attributes
-- `lax` validation will be applied for the resulting model
-- Credentials in the model will be replaced with references to Kubernetes secrets, and a script to create those secrets will be produced